But I'm a Cheerleader: Critical response

-Reviews from gay media were positive, and the film has undergone a critical reassessment over time.
-AfterEllen.com named it "one of the five best lesbian movies ever made"; the site had considered the movie's story "predictable" and characters "stereotypical" in its initial 2006 review.
+In a 2006 review, Sarah Warn of AfterEllen criticized the film's plot as "predictable" and its characters as "stereotypical".
+In 2015, Elaine Atwell, also writing for AfterEllen, gave the movie high praise, labeling it as one of the best queer films she had seen.
 Curve called the film an "incredible comedy" that "redefined lesbian film."

 Awards

 The film won the Audience Award and the Graine de Cinéphage Award at the 2000 Créteil International Women's Film Festival.
 It was nominated by the Political Film Society of America for the PFS Award in the categories of Human Rights and Exposé the same year.

 Music

 Pat Irwin composed the score for But I'm a Cheerleader.
 The soundtrack has never been released on CD.
 Artists featured include Saint Etienne, Dressy Bessy, April March and RuPaul.